ecammnetwork/minimal-mistakes/docs/_ecamm-live-manual/006-using-overlays.md

 ## Widget Overlays

 Ecamm Live supports displaying web widgets as Overlays.
 Widgets are transparent web pages designed to be overlaid on a live stream.
 They typically include dynamic content such as alerts and chat messages.
 [Streamlabs widgets](https://streamlabs.com/widgets) are a quick way to get started.
+Widget overlays can also be used to simply embed a website into your broadcast.

 There are 4 ways you can add a Widget Overlay: